 DCP and quicktime specific advice

--Ask people who submit DCPs to use the archive format 7z instead of zip.
+-Ask people who submit DCPs to ether upload the folder or the archive format 7z instead of zip.
 This way you can avoid the (large) Mac OS archive utility zip files that can only be opened by the Mac OS archive zip utility.
 Both Keka and 7-Zip can make 7z archives.

 -I recommend checking DCPs in Easydcp player.
 The trial version will let you know if the DCP fails some checks.
 You can also run a file hash check.